 Gdansk was Ground Zero for the second World War and completely destroyed in the war.
 Most of what you see today has been rebuilt after the war, but some attractions, like Neptune’s Fountain is original, as it was taken apart and hidden.

 Also the charming Mariacki street is was totally destroyed by the war, but put together by debris from the neighborhood instead of using new material as they’ve done in most of the city.

-Just outside Gdansk you can visit the longest active concentration camps in the country, Stutthof concentration Camp.
+Just outside Gdansk you can visit the longest active concentration camp in the country, Stutthof concentration Camp.
 It’s a truly strong experience, but something everyone should do to get a true picture of the horrors of the war.

-In winter, you can also enjoy the Polish delicacy of hot beer with spices, mulled wine, or just a hot cocoa if you want to play it safe.
+In winter, you can also enjoy the Polish delicacy of hot beer with spices, mulled wine, or just hot cocoa if you want to play it safe.
 Go to the ice skating rink or check out the Christmas Markets.
 If you’re lucky, it will even snow.